openshift/enhancements/enhancements/storage/csi-vsphere-operator.md

 To solve this problem vsphere CSI operator is going to create a storagePolicy by tagging selected datastore in the installer.
 This will require OCP to have expanded permissions of creating storagePolicies.
 After creating the storagePolicy, the vSphere CSI operator will also create corresponding storageclass.

-###### Error handling during creation of storage policy and storage class

-If CSI operator can not create storage Policy or storageClass for some reason:

-Cluster will be degraded when:
-- We can't talk to Kube API server and for some reason can't read secret or can't create storageclass etc.

-Cluster will be marked as un-upgradable when:
-- There are any vCenter related errors (connection refused, 503 errors or permission denied)

-In case operator is marked as un-upgradeable for some reason - detailed information will be added to `ClusterCSIDriver` object and an appropriate metric will be emitted.
-It should be noted that even though cluster is marked as un-upgradeable, cluster is still fully available and `Available=True` will be set for all cluster objects and cluster can still be upgraded between z-stream versions but upgrades to minor versions (such as `4.11`) will be blocked.

 ##### Hardware and vCenter version handling